Faith-Marb/Faith-Marb.github.io/README.md

      <h1> ABOUT ME:</h1>
      <H3> I am a Liberian that been living in Jersey ever since I came into this country.
 I love learning new things and meeting new people.
 I am a web developer in the making  with a passion for bulding beautiful and user friendly websites.
 I have a good decent understanding of both front-end and back-end development.
 I am a quick learner and a team player.
 I am pretty sure I can be a valuable asset to any web development team.
-I would love to work for a company that will help be built my skills and make be a better developer.</H3>
+I would love to work for a company that will help me built my skills and make be a better developer.</H3>
      <h3> I am currently in the works of getting my certificate in Web Developer from We Can Code it.</h3></h1>

      <h1> MY SKILLS:</h1>